edoardottt/awesome-hacker-search-engines/README.md

 - [Living Off the Pipeline](https://boostsecurityio.github.io/lotp/) - How development tools commonly used in CI/CD pipelines can be used to achieve arbitrary code execution
 - [hackyx.io](https://hackyx.io/) - The aim of this project is to easily find any resource related to IT security like CTF writeups, articles or Bug Bounty reports
 - [exploit.observer](https://www.exploit.observer/) - The World's Largest Exploit & Vulnerability Intelligence Database and is freely accessible to all
+- [VulnCheck XDB](https://vulncheck.com/xdb/) - An index of exploit proof-of-concept code in Git repositories

 ### Attack Surface